sublimefund/donate-and-smile-safari/README.md

 ## Publishing

 * Update the version and build number as appropriate
+    * "Targets > General > Identity"
+    * Make sure to do it for both the app and the extension
+    * The version shoudl roughly follow [semver](https://semver.org/)
+    * The build number should be incremented
 * In the Xcode menu bar, do "Product > Archive"
 * Use "Distribute App" to upload the archive to Apple
     * To view archives, go to "Window > Organizer"